The Easiest Way To Make An Impact

 Interested in helping Cal Poly ensure that educational opportunities are available to future generations of students but feel overwhelmed by the thought of writing another check or giving up your assets today?
 A simple, flexible and versatile way to ensure we can continue our work for years to come is a gift in your will or living trust, known as a charitable bequest.
+A charitable bequest is one or two sentences in your will or living trust that leave to Cal Poly a specific item, an amount of money, a gift contingent upon certain events or a percentage of your estate.

 By including a bequest to Cal Poly in your will or living trust, you are ensuring that we can continue our mission for years to come.